Site Search 360 has stretched to new heights to make your underlying search architecture way more flexible.

 These 6 fuzziness levels mean that you can adjust the fuzziness of the suggestions and search from '0', i.e. very strict (only highly relevant results will show) to '5', i.e. relaxed (to find anything remotely related to the query).

-Now the fuzziness result settings are set with a much more flexible percentage-based approach to query matching.
-Elements are considered by order of importance, i.e. title first, then data points, and finally the rest of the page content.
+Now the search fuzziness settings are set with a much more flexible percentage-based approach to query matching.
+Elements such as result titles, data points, and the rest of the content are considered by order of importance.
+We also take into account how close the search terms are to each other on the page.

 The fuzziness percentage (%) indicates to what extent the results should match the query.
 We also applied Boolean logic to this rule: 'AND' means that all words should match (e.g. 'ice cream' would not show results including only 'ice' or 'cream'), whereas 'OR' implies that at least one of the words should match.